auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 password hashes into the data being forwarded to you.

 The best case scenario would be that self-documenting domain separation has been applied to all the legitimate data to be cracked.
-Self-documenting tags prevent all outside data from getting in, greatly reducing the scope of abuse of your legitimate password cracking services.
+These tags prevent all outside data from getting in, greatly reducing the scope of abuse of your legitimate password cracking services.

 On the other hand, applying self-documenting domain separation to outside data also prevents it from getting cracked by legitimate, professional crackers,